-I recently came across a cashback offer that promised 3% back on all business spend.
+I recently came across a cashback offer that promised 3% back on all spend.
 Sounds incredible, right?

 Then I did the math.
 After accounting for foreign exchange fees, the restrictions on what actually qualifies for cashback, and the cap on the cashback, the real benefit was closer to 0.5%.